Before Intravenous Anesthesia Sedation

 If you are going to have general anesthesia or IV sedation for tooth extractions or other procedures, it is very important to follow these instructions exactly.
 Failure to comply with the requirements may result in not proceeding with the planned anesthetic.

 - Do not have anything to eat or drink (including water) after midnight the night before the procedure unless, otherwise, specified by the doctor.
-You may take any necessary pre-medication with a minimal amount of water (1 – 2 oz).
+Please discuss with your physician or surgeon which of your daily medications you should take the day of surgery, as most medications should be taken with a small sip of water.
 If you currently take a blood pressure medication in the morning, please take it at least 2 hours prior to your surgery with a small sip of water.

 - You must have someone bring you to the appointment, and you must have an adult (no one under the age of 18) drive you home.
 This individual must stay in the office during your procedure and cannot leave the office for any reason.
 You must have someone observe you for 24 hours after the procedure in case of an emergency.